-Our cover provides up to £15 million of medical treatment, as well as a £2,000 allowance if your suitcases go missing and up to £10,000 for fees if you need to cancel your trip.
-We can cover everyone in your party up to the age of 89 for ski holidays and cruises.
-We even have a 24-hour emergency helpline to talk through any worries or concerns you might have while youre away.
+Our cover provides up to £15 million of medical treatment, as well as up to £2,000 cover if your suitcases go missing and up to £10,000 for fees if you need to cancel your trip.
+We can cover everyone in your party up to the age of 89.
+We even have a 24-hour emergency helpline to talk through any worries or concerns you might have while you're away.

-Booking travel insurance - how Latitude can help
+Booking holiday insurance - how we can help

-If the worst happens while youre away, then well do everything we can to ensure your treatment is covered.
-Your Latitude policy includes medical insurance up to a value of £15 million.
+If the worst happens while you're away, then we'll do everything we can to ensure your treatment is covered.
+Your policy includes medical insurance up to a value of £15 million.
 That means we can be sure you have the best care and treatment if you should need it, without having to worry about the consequences.
-Take a look at the Latitude policy to see what else we can do for you.
+Take a look at the policy wording to see what else we can do for you.